Clearford Announces Results for the third quarter of fiscal 2017

-Ottawa, Ontario – (November 9, 2016) – Clearford Water Systems Inc. («Clearford» or the «Company»), (TSX-V:CLI), a TSX Venture 50 Company, today released results for its three and nine months ended September 30, 2016.
+Ottawa, Ontario – (November 9, 2017) – Clearford Water Systems Inc. (“Clearford” or the “Company”), (TSX-V:CLI), today released results for its three and nine months ended September 30, 2017.
 The unaudited consolidated financial statements are presented in accordance with IFRS (all figures in Canadian dollars).

-Costs of revenues increased to $627,623 during the quarter from $470,338 in the prior year’s quarter due to completion of Clearford OneTM project implementations in Ontario and India in the first half of the year and the substantial completion of Phase 2 of the Clearford OneTM project implementation in Colombia during the third quarter of the year.
-Additionally, cost of revenues increased at UV Pure based on revenue increases and its product and channel revenue mix which reduced its overall gross margin for the nine month period to 45% from 47% in the prior year comparable period.
+Costs of revenues decreased to $477,931 during the quarter from $627,623 in the prior year’s quarter due to completion of Clearford One® project implementations in Colombia which concluded at the beginning of the quarter.
+Additionally, cost of revenues decreased at UV Pure based on a better product and channel revenue mix and component pricing which increased its overall gross margin for the nine month period to 50% from 45% in the prior year comparable period.

-Sales and marketing costs decreased to $334,499 and $1,149,329 from $484,382 and $1,188,584 in the prior year’s three and nine month periods respectively reflecting a reduction in salaries and consulting fees and international travel costs as sales efforts for Clearford OneTM were focused on the Ontario market partially offset by additional stock compensation expense and the addition of new sales resources and new marketing initiatives in UV Pure.
+Sales and marketing costs decreased to $293,925 and $959,230 from $334,499 and $1,149,329 in the prior year’s three and nine months periods respectively reflecting a reduction in salaries and consulting fees and international travel costs as sales efforts for Clearford One® were focused on the Ontario market partially offset by additional stock compensation expense and the addition of new sales resources and new marketing initiatives in UV Pure.

-Mr. Loiselle also added that, «the strong growth in sales in UV Pure is very encouraging and reflects the competitive strength of our patented Crossfire™ technology.
-The next generation of UV Pure disinfection systems, currently in development, should enhance UV Pure’s technological lead in UV treatment of water and wastewater and lead to expanded market share in this $1 billion dollar global market.»
+Mr. Loiselle also added that, “the strong sales in UV Pure is very encouraging and reflects the competitive strength of our patented Crossfire™ technology.
+The next generation of UV Pure disinfection systems, currently in the final development stages, was launched at WEFTEC in September.
+It is expected that commercial production and shipments to customers will begin in the first quarter of 2018.
+This new product should enhance UV Pure’s technological lead in UV treatment of water and wastewater and lead to an expanded market share in this $1 billion dollar global market.”

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.